 Most people would get the answer right: The answer is for all of them.

-The potential uses for virtual and augmented reality in the workspace means that no worker has to ever be placed in immediate danger – or even in controlled physical danger – for a training exercise.
+The potential uses for virtual and augmented reality in the workspace mean that no worker has to ever be placed in immediate danger – or even in controlled physical danger – for a training exercise.

 An increasing number of companies – both big and small – are seeing the benefit, and virtual reality is becoming more accessible as a result.
 Today, virtual reality is in the grasp of everyone who can afford a headset (or put one together using Google Cardboard VR and a simple smartphone combination) and is more accessible than ever.